PSLmodels/Cost-of-Capital-Calculator/docs/book/content/CCC_guide.md

 ## SOI Data by Entity Type

 We use IRS Statistics of Income (SOI) data on corporations, partnerships, and sole proprietorships.
 These data come with varying levels of specificity.
 Data on corporations are available at what the SOI call "minor industry" level.
-This encompass 196 industry classifications.\footnote{Pages 2-6 of the \href{https://www.irs.gov/pub/irs-soi/13cosbsec1.pdf}{Corporation Source Book} outline these industry classifications.}  Data on partnerships and sole proprietorships are generally available at the "major" industry level.
+This encompass 196 industry classifications.[^ind_class_note]  Data on partnerships and sole proprietorships are generally available at the "major" industry level.
 These approximate the 3-digit NAICS codes and encompass 81 industry classifications.
 Data on S-corporations are available at the "sector" level, with 21 sector classifications.
 We note our methodologies below to attribute these data to the minor industry level for each entity type.
 Once data for each entity type is allocated across minor industry, we utilize cross-walks to related the SOI industry codes to BEA and NAICS codes, allowing one to group industries at varying levels of detail across different classification systems.

 (sec:CandS)=
 ### C and S Corporation Data